Finished reading: The Housemaid: An Absolutely Addictive Psychological Thriller with a Jaw-dropping Twist by Freida McFadden 📚

 John Krumboltz’s Planned Happenstance Learning theory suggests that the most ‘successful professionals’ don’t follow rigid plans — they follow curiosity.
 They are open to small experiments (one of the experiments that I tried early in my career was to learn coding and started a blog-both had no objectives and just were driven by curiosity but blogging led me to know many fellow bloggers and exceptional individuals who just expanded exposure and learning), stay open to surprise, and treat uncertainty not as a threat but as terrain to explore.

-Some of the most pivotal turns in my career — working with some of coveted global institutions did not come from a master plan, but from being open to (and paying attention to) what emerged when I followed the work that felt meaningful, even if it didn’t fit a established template.
+Some of the most pivotal turns in my career — working with some of coveted global institutions did not come from a master plan, but from being open to (and paying attention to) what emerged when I followed the work that felt meaningful, even if it didn’t fit an established template.

 In my college days (1990s) dreamed of becoming a journalist.
 I dropped that idea, but sometimes I wonder if it was the right call—especially seeing the poor quality of reporting and farcical stories that pass for journalism today.